dyuri/typconv/README.md

 ---

-**Note**: This project is in active development.
-The binary TYP format is being reverse-engineered through analysis of real files and comparison with existing tools.
-Contributions and feedback are appreciated!
+**Note**: This project implements the complete binary TYP format through reverse engineering and analysis of real files.
+Round-trip conversion is tested and verified with real-world maps.